Matte objects and matte lights

 To guide the interaction of backplate and rendered objects though, additional matte objects have to be provided that should (roughly) match the photographed real world objects using the same camera settings.
 In addition, these objects should be assigned (roughly) matching materials to further perfect the illusion of the rendered objects being part of the environment and especially interacting closely with the backplate.

-The following attribute on the mi::neuraylib::IAttribute_set class controls matte objects:
+The following attributes on the mi::neuraylib::IAttribute_set class controls matte objects:

 - bool matte = false